-Some funds allow students to receive a maximum number of terms or overall dollar amount
+Some aid funds are limited to a maximum number of terms or overall dollar amount:

-- Oregon Opportunity Grant: Eligible students may receive support from the Opportunity Grant program for no more than the equivalent of 4 years, i.e. up to 12 full-time quarters (8 semesters), the equivalent of 4 years at full-time enrollment.
+- Oregon Opportunity Grant: Eligible students may receive OOG for up to 12 full-time quarters (8 semesters), the equivalent of 4 years at full-time enrollment.
 For students who are enrolled less than full-time, remaining eligibility will be prorated, based on enrollment status.

-- TEACH grant: Eligible undergraduate students can receive a maximum of $16,000 and graduate students can receive up to $8,000 through this program.
+- TEACH grant: Eligible undergraduate students can receive a maximum of $16,000 and eligible graduate students can receive up to $8,000 through this program.

 Annual and Cumulative Stafford Loan limits

 The Federal Stafford Loan program has both annual and cumulative (lifetime) maximums.
 Annual limits are determined by your grade level and cumulative maximums depend on whether you are an undergraduate or graduate student.
 Click here for more information.